-Finally, cloud-based, closed-loop tools allow in-house teams to keep control over their sensitive data, even when working with outside experts.
-Rather than send data to an outside vendor, files can be uploaded, processed, and readied for review in a secure, encrypted environment.
-Outside experts, such as law firms or security consultants, can be invited to aid in review, without documents ever being reproduced or taken out of the company’s control.
-Intuitive collaboration tools mean that teams can quickly share knowledge, while granular user permissions allow teams to keep information on a ”need-to-know” basis.
+Finally, cloud-based internal investigations software allows you to keep control over your most sensitive data, even when working with outside experts.
+Rather than sending data to an outside vendor, you can upload, process, and get your data ready for review in a secure, encrypted environment.
+You can then invite outside experts, such as law firms or security consultants, to aid in review, without documents ever being reproduced or taken out of the company’s control.

 Not all internal investigations software are created equal.
 The best tool for you will depend on your unique needs and the structure of your own internal investigations process.